 But that wasn’t the end of that transformation.

 While the Czech Republic seems to have been replaced with Czechia, you might wonder what’s behind the change.
 Has it become another country?
 Not exactly.
 Czechia also isn’t the Czech pronunciation of the country’s name.
 The name was created by the Czech government in 2016.
 It was done to make the name easier to pronounce to English speakers.

 The old, new countries

 Azerbaijan, Armenia, Belarus, Estonia, Georgia, Latvia, Lithuania, Moldova, Russia and Ukraine.
 You can read more about the state of these countries here.

 The fall of Yugoslavia gave us a number of new countries that are really not that new.
 The amazing countries that we are discovering as new generations have been around for a long time.
 From Bosnia and Herzegovina, Croatia and Kosovo to Serbia, Slovenia, Macedonia and Montenegro.
 They all have a lot to offer for everyone.

 The Baltic States

-Here you can learn about the Teutonic Knights, admire stunning architecture and partake in centuries old tradition of saunas.
+Here you can learn about the Teutonic Knights, admire the stunning architecture and partake in the centuries-old tradition of saunas.
 Despite the centuries of Scandinavian, German, Polish and Russian influence and dominance, all three retain their individual national identities.
 You can explore all of that with a visit to one of the many manors, palaces and charming towns.

 The thousands of lakes, swamps, forests, marshes and peat bogs make the Baltic States an ideal destination for outdoor enthusiasts.
 Add in the sandy shores and expansive forests, and you got yourself a vacation spot for every taste.

 The Balkans are another area filled with interesting countries with superior vistas, complicated histories and interesting people.
 The Balkans get their names from the Balkan Peninsula on the southeastern edge of Europe, meaning “mountains” in Turkish.